 In 2013, Bradley moved to Atlanta to attend Emory University.
 At Emory, Bradley studied law and business, graduating with his J.D. and M.B.A. in 2017 after serving on the Executive Board of the Emory Bankruptcy Developments Journal and as President of Emory’s JD/MBA Society.

-Bradley first joined the firm as a Summer Associate in 2016 and then returned in fall 2017.
-He is currently licensed to practice law in the state of Illinois, but is sitting for the Georgia Bar in July.
+Bradley first joined the firm in 2016.
+He is currently licensed to practice law in the state of Georgia and Illinois.

 Outside of work Bradley likes to work out, hike, and see live music and comedy.
 He lives in Buckhead.